 Both sides of the abortion debate have a stake in the proposition that restricting access to clinics is holding abortion rates down.
 Health experts and social scientists say that is just one factor.
 Increasing cultural acceptance of single motherhood, the recession (which was accompanied by a decline in pregnancies) and more (as well as more effective) contraceptive use are also behind the drop.
 Almost half the 6.7 million pregnancies each year are unintended, and almost half of these end in abortion.
 One study concluded that if 31 states outlawed abortion tomorrow, the vast majority of women would still travel to states where it remained legal.
 But the impact on those unwilling or unable to travel could still produce a 15 percent drop in abortions nationally and as much as a 4.2 percent rise in the birth rate.
 As access diminishes, abortion rights advocates argue, more women will resort to dangerous and illegal pre-Roe means to avert motherhood.
-After the Texas law went into effect, an illegal trade in pills that can induce a miscarriage emerged in flea markets in the southwestern part of the state.

 The Reference Shelf